Empanada: Galicia

 Galician empanada (empanada galega) is a variety of empanada and one of the most popular dishes of Galician cuisine, commonly served in the towns of Galicia during festivals and pilgrimages.
-It is prepared with a variety of fillings, including local seafood, sausage, and chicken.
+It is prepared with a variety of fillings, including seafood (tuna, cod, shellfish), meat, and chicken.
+The filling includes poached onion and, sometimes, red pepper or raisins.
 It can be served hot or cold.
 The origin of this preparation is determined in the preparation of cakes in embers that were initially made directly in embers until it evolved into a preparation in clay pots that give it its current characteristic round shape.
 The preparation is mainly homemade and is done in ovens, but nowadays, it is common to find it for sale in bakeries or street stalls.

 The history of this dish in the region dates back to the Visigothic era in the 7th century, when rules for their preparation were decreed.
 The first referenced empanada used mushroom or chicken fillings.
 The empanada was an ideal food for travelers because it is a covered preparation that prevented contact of the interior with the dust of the roads.
 Galician empanadas appear sculpted as early as the 12th century on the Portico of Glory in Santiago de Compostela.